Understanding Fair Workweek: What is Premium Pay?

 - Small-time changes (usually less than 15 minutes)

-- Employees swap shifts between themselves (not initiated by management)
+- Employees initiate shift swaps with other team members (not initiated by management)

 - Unforeseen circumstances keep the business from functioning normally (natural disasters, power outages, break-ins, etc)